 IMPORTANT: Notify the instructors or your TA as soon as possible if you find yourself in a difficult situation.
-It is always easier to resolve situations earlier rather than later.
+It is always easier to resolve situations earlier rather than later and you will save yourself days of extra stress.
 If your emergency will affect your ability to complete coursework for more than a few days, or in multiple courses, we recommend you also talk to your registrar.